Abhinav-Marlingaplar/Big-Mart-Sales-Prediction/README.md

 ## Results

-The final evaluation of the XGBoost Regressor model on the test dataset yielded an R-squared ($R^2$) score of approximately [**Insert your actual R-squared score here**].
-This indicates [**Provide a brief interpretation of your R-squared score, e.g., the proportion of variance explained by the model**].
+The final evaluation of the XGBoost Regressor model on the test dataset yielded an R-squared ($R^2$) score of approximately **0.614**.
+This indicates that the model explains about 61.4% of the variance in the Big Mart sales based on the features provided.
+While this represents a reasonable level of predictive power, further efforts in feature engineering and hyperparameter tuning could potentially lead to improved accuracy.
+The model also achieved an R-squared score of approximately 0.632 on the training dataset.

 ## Future Work